Miki Fujimoto: Early work: 2002–2003

+Although unintended, Fujimoto began a very brass and frigid image (which Fujimoto herself attributed to her unhappiness for being added to the group long after having been built up as a solo act).
+At this point in her career, she was given the nickname "Miki-sama" (美貴様、Miki the Great) by fans and the media alike due to her new image as someone who spoke her mind with a sharp tongue, even in the face of her seniors and instructors.

 She sang many of the lead lines in Morning Musume songs, especially after Natsumi Abe's graduation.
 She and fellow Morning Musume member Asami Konno were also lent to Country Musume, a group that features "Country Girls from Hokkaidō", such as Miki and Asami (the group has been known, however, to include members not from the rural island—such as former featured singers Rika Ishikawa and Miuna Saito).

 In October 2002, she was placed in the one-shot unit, Gomattou with two other prominent pop soloists under Hello!
 Project, Maki Goto (a former Morning Musume member), and Aya Matsuura.
 She was also in Hello!
 Project Shuffle groups Odoru 11, 11Water, H.P.
 All Stars and Sexy Otonajan.

 In 2003, when Morning Musume was split into two groups, she was placed in Morning Musume Otomegumi.

-Breakthrough: 2003–2008

 On June 15, 2006, it was announced that Fujimoto and Aya Matsuura would join in a new Hello!
 Project duo called GAM.
 Their debut single was released on September 13, 2006, and after two other singles, their debut LP was released on May 23, 2007.

 On May 6, 2007, after the graduation of then-leader Hitomi Yoshizawa, Fujimoto took her place as the fifth leader of Morning Musume.